danlix2000/terraform_gke_development_env/README.md

 This cluster will deployed in single zone

+Need to do following stpes before setup Environment

 - Enable Compute engine Api and Kubernetes Engine Api in GCP console

 - Create service account and download key